-Budapest's actions prove Ochadbank valuables were seized illegally, says Ukrainian foreign minister
+Budapest's actions prove Oschadbank valuables were seized illegally, says Ukrainian foreign minister

-Ukrainian Foreign Minister Andrii Sybiha has said preparations in Hungary for a bill allowing the continued retention of valuables seized from Oschadbank cash-in-transit guards confirm that their seizure was illegal.
+Ukrainian Foreign Minister Andrii Sybiha has said that the drafting of a bill in Hungary to enable valuables seized from Oschadbank cash-in-transit guards to continue to be held confirms that their seizure was illegal.

 Source: Sybiha on X (Twitter), as reported by European Pravda

-Details: Sybiha said Hungary, through its actions in detaining Ukrainian cash-in-transit guards and seizing the valuables they were transporting, "is falling down a spiral of lawlessness".
+Details: Sybiha said that in detaining the Ukrainian cash-in-transit guards and seizing the valuables they were transporting, Hungary is "falling down a spiral of lawlessness".

 Quote: "Following their theft of Ukrainian state bank money, they are now putting forward a bill to 'legalise' the illegal seizure.
 This is a de facto recognition that Hungary's actions lack any legal grounds.
 They are just adding lawlessness on top of lawlessness."

-Details: Sybiha stated that Ukraine intends to ensure accountability for everyone involved in the seizure of the funds and the rough treatment of the detained Ukrainian cash-in-transit guards, which went beyond the legal framework.
+Details: Sybiha stated that Ukraine intends to hold everyone involved accountable for the seizure of the funds and the brutal treatment of the Ukrainian cash-in-transit guards, which went beyond what is permitted by law.

 Background:

-- An MP from the ruling Hungarian party Fidesz submitted a bill that prepares the ground for the long-term arrest of the seized Oschadbank valuables.
+- An MP from the ruling Hungarian party Fidesz has introduced a bill that prepares the ground for the long-term arrest of the seized Oschadbank valuables.

-- Meanwhile, accusations continue to come from Budapest that the seized funds may belong to a "Ukrainian military mafia".
+- Meanwhile, Budapest continues to insist that the seized funds may belong to a "Ukrainian military mafia".

-- The seven Ukrainian cash-in-transit guards detained together with the valuables in Hungary last week returned to Ukraine on the evening of 6 March.
+- The seven Ukrainian cash-in-transit guards returned to Ukraine on the evening of 6 March.

 Support Ukrainska Pravda on Patreon!